g-male/darin-portfolio/content/capturing/editorial/chiyoda-ku-streets-for-knock-twice-by-gangbox.md

 postyear: "2023"
 contentdesc: editorial
 ---
-Shot and edited in Tokyo for the Knock Twice by Gangbox collection in 2023.
+Shot and edited for the Knock Twice by Gangbox collection.
+Tokyo, 2023.